canonical/rockcraft/docs/release-notes/rockcraft-1-7-0.rst

 building rocks and can build for multiple architectures with a single command.
 Remote builds are hosted on Launchpad.

-This feature is experimental and subject to change.
+This feature is experimental and subject to change, and more information is available by running ``rockcraft remote-build --help``.
 Feel free to provide feedback on the `Ubuntu Discourse`_ forum.

 Minor features